arya-chak/Soccer-xG-Simulator/README.md

 Cheslea 2018-19
 Atlético Madrid 2017-19

+Will be added:
-More teams will be added soon
+1. More teams will be added
+2. Tournament mode to simulate tournaments betwen the teams of your choice
+3. Sim League to have teams play in a UEFA league format